 Bhujia can be found in sweetshops or any store.
 You can eat it as it is.
 Or you can lightly butter some bread (toasted or untoasted, as you like) and sprinkle some bhujia in between.
 You can add a dollop of mint chutney and smear it across the buttered side of the bread for added flavor.

 Nimki is a delicious fried snack that goes best with a steaming cup of cardamom tea.
 It is a handy dough-based snack that can be served to guests who drop in without notice as well.
 Nimki is a versatile snack.
-It can be eaten fresh off the hot case or preserved at room temperature in an airtight food jar for months.
+It can be eaten fresh off the hot case or preserved at room temperature in an airtight food containers for months.

 These diamond-shaped snacks can be made at home and don’t take a lot of prep work.